 While this clearly has implications for creating a targeted convergence of online and television advertisements, it also opens doors for market researchers to identify and deploy surveys to users immediately based on the content they are consuming in the moment.
 Alternately, ACR could be used to customise a questionnaire in the moment by picking up on cues in the survey respondent’s environment to ask questions tailored to that particular content.

 By drawing upon location data created by mobile applications and devices on a large scale, researchers can develop a metered understanding of the consumer journey in the physical world.
 On the hyper-local end of this spectrum is geofencing, a location-based data collection and interaction technique gaining considerable traction this year.
 By creating virtual fences around specific locations via dedicated apps, behavioural information can be collected on those app users during the time they spend in the designated area.
 For example, a department store could identify a VIP customer when that individual enters the store and send them a personalised message via their proprietary app.
-Customised offers and specials, as well as tailored surveys, can be sent to the mobile devices of app users, and then the uptake and responses can be analysed in conjunction with time spent in the target area to provide further insight.
+Customised offers and specials, as well as tailored surveys, can be sent to the mobile devices of app users, and then the uptake and responses can be analysed in conjunction with time spent in the target area to provide further insights.

 Natural language questioning and processing